KrystianGreblowski/currency-converter/README.md

 # Currency converter

 It's a simple currency converter for the euro and the Polish currency.
+It's a website I created as part of a project for the YouCode course.

 ## Demo